GetStream/stream-django/README.md

 ```

-render_activity template tag will render the template activity/[aggregated]/%(verb)s.html with the activity as context
+The render_activity template tag will render the template activity/[aggregated]/[verb].html with the activity as context.

-for example activity/tweet.html will be used to render an normal activity with verb tweet
+For example activity/tweet.html will be used to render an normal activity with verb tweet

 ```
 {{ activity.actor.username }} said "{{ activity.object.body }} {{ activity.created_at|timesince }} ago"